genderkit/genderkit/_resources/gender-services.md

 You can access these gender clinics for free by asking your GP to make a referral to a gender clinic.
 However, NHS and HSC clinics have significant waiting lists, and may require a wait of several years before being seen.
 There are also several privately run clinics which charge money but which may have significantly shorter waiting lists.

-{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK services" free=false referrals=true %}
+{% include gender-clinics tag="Gender Clinics" icon="pound" title="Paid UK-based services" free=false referrals=true %}

-{% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK services" free=true referrals=true %}
+{% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true %}

-{% include gender-clinics tag="Gender Clinics" icon="cross" title="UK services not accepting patients" free=true referrals=false %}

 All NHS services are now able to offer both phone and video appointments apart from the Belfast services.

+{% include gender-clinics tag="Gender Clinics" icon="cross" title="UK-based services currently not accepting patients" free=true referrals=false %}

+### Other services

+Other services that may be of interest to people in the UK include:

+- [Christian Seipp](https://www.christianseipp-urology.net/transgender-health.html) offers private endocrinology services to people 18 years or older who have been previously assessed for gender dysphoria
+- [GenderHealthCare](https://genderhealthcare.co.uk/) offers private nursing services to gender-diverse youth and trans people of all ages, including offering specialist advice, adminstering injections, and taking blood samples
+- [GenderGP](https://gendergp.com/) are an international service providing telemedicine for trans patients of all ages, including hormones and counselling

 ### Waiting times